The Story of the City of Steyr

 The Old City of Steyr

-The center of Steyr is very old, and after the war, extensive renovation and restoration work was carried out.
-In the city center, there is an impressive square called the Stadtplatz (City Square), which is surrounded on all sides by beautiful historic buildings.
+The center of Steyr is very old, and after the war, extensive renovation and restoration took place.
+In the city center, the impressive Stadtplatz (City Square) stands surrounded on all sides by beautiful historic buildings.
 Among the beautiful buildings, you can see the old town hall and St. Michael’s Church.
 Two other very important buildings are the Gothic House and Lamberg Castle.

 The Gothic House (Bummerlhaus)

 This building is located near the city’s main square.
 It is a remarkably preserved house from the 13th century.
 This building is considered one of the most beautiful of its kind in all of Austria.
-The style in which the house was built is ancient Gothic.
+The style of the house is ancient Gothic.

 Address: Stadtplatz 32, 4400 Steyr